Areas of Concentration

 - Completion of scholarly project in 4th year related to care of patients with serious illness or the field of palliative care

-Public Health Coursework
+Public Health in Medicine Certificate

 - One public health course (1 course unit) with a PUBH prefix*